Know your Bison

 Organized groups of hunters killed bison for hides and meat, often killing up to 250 bison a day.

-Estimates indicate there were once between 30 to 75 million bison in North America, but the great herds were reduced to less than 300 buffalo by 1900.
+Estimates indicate there were once between 30 to 75 million bison in North America, but the great herds were reduced to less than 300 individual animals by 1900.

 Today, bison populations are strong 200,000 buffalo roam the plains, many at Wildlife Refuges, Parks, and some tribes and individuals have private herds.